kingwill27/learn-terraform-provision-eks-cluster/README.md

 receive into the
 [dashboard authentication screen](http://127.0.0.1:8001/api/v1/namespaces/kubernetes-dashboard/services/https:kubernetes-dashboard:/proxy/)
 to sign in.
 You are now signed in to the dashboard for your Kubernetes cluster.

+## Clean up your workspace

+After you have explored the EKS cluster and the Kubernetes dashboard, clean up your AWS resources by running `terraform destroy`